The Dream That Won't Let Go

 "You should have tried harder."

-"You always say 'next time'—but you never mean it."
+"You always say 'next time,' but you never mean it."

 The Escape

-But it wasn’t the world I knew.
+But this wasn’t the world I knew.

-It was nothing.
+It was a big emptiness.

-Not a single sound.
-Not a single person.
+Not a sound.
+Not a soul.

-And that’s when the panic set in.
+And then, panic set in.

 The Loneliness